 Heart diseases are one of the principle causes of death around the world.
-To avoid them, we recommend that you do everything you can to maintain a healthy heart.
+To avoid such conditions, we recommend that you do everything you can to keep your heart healthy..

 Tips for a healthy heart

 Healthy habits are essential for both living longer and better.
 Reducing the risk of suffering any cardiac disease is simple.
-However, this depends on how much you want to change your day to day life.
+However, this depends on how much you want to change your daily habits.

 The small things in your everyday life can make the difference between having a healthy heart or suffering a heart disease.

 There are aspects that we can’t change (sex, age, genes, etc.).
 However, outside of them it’s worth it to make the effort.
-Living a healthier life to take care of this muscle is very important.
+Having a strong heart is essential for living a healthier life.

 Pay attention to the following advice:

 1. Start eating a balanced diet

 We aren’t saying that you have to give up flours, fried foods, and sugars forever here.
 Nor are we talking about switching to a vegetarian diet.
 However, you need to change the foods that you eat regularly for a healthy heart.

 You should avoid eating excess amounts of saturated fats and manufactured foods.
 These are directly proportional to the risks of suffering from heart problems.